highslater/Intermediate_Meteor/intermediate/Dev_Log/dev_log.md

 Here I introduce the project we'll be creating in this series.
 ###Tutorial #2 - Package Management:
 Published on Oct 14, 2015
 In this Intermediate Meteor video tutorial we get our project started!!
 I then talk a bit about how to easily add packages and what some of those packages are.
-Please copy the list below and paste it into the end of your packages file after deleting insecure and autopublish.

-Packages:
-kadira:flow-router
-kadira:blaze-layout
-erasaur:meteor-lodash
-stolinski:stylus-multi
-fortawesome:fontawesome
-spiderable
-fastclick
-raix:handlebar-helpers
-aldeed:collection2
-aldeed:autoform
-accounts-ui
-accounts-password
-matb33:bootstrap-glyphicons
-msavin:jetsetter
-zimme:active-route
-gwendall:auth-client-callbacks

 If anyone is getting an error after adding these packages, adding another package called 'check' appears to have fixed this (at least for now).